 If you cannot remember your password you can click on the forgotten password link.
-Please note this link will expire after 3 days.
-If you have not accessed the link within this period you will have to re-register.
+Please be aware that this link will expire after 3 days.
+If you have not accessed the link within this period you will have to reregister.